ocaml-multicore/ocaml-effects-tutorial/README.md

 let send fd bus pos len mode = perform (Send (fd, bus, pos, len, mode))
 ```

-We define funtions to poll whether a file descriptor is ready to read or write:
+We define functions to poll whether a file descriptor is ready to read or write:

 ```ocaml
 let ready_to_read fd =